Are you swimming in zucchini yet?

 Pollinators love it, as do hummingbirds.

-I remember the first time I planted bee balm, I was blown away by the incredible enticing fragrance - a wonderful combination of mint, oregano, and thyme.
+I remember the first time I planted bee balm.
+I was blown away by the incredible enticing fragrance - a beautiful combination of mint, oregano, and thyme.

 Once you smell it, you'll never forget it.